JTSALAH/Automated-GBIF-Species-Distribution-Modeling/README.md

 )
 ```

-Native ranges for species is typically vague or generalized to an entire region, so we must convert these regions to a list of countries.
+Native ranges for species are typically vague or generalized to an entire region, so we must convert these regions to a list of countries.
 I created a repository of global regions and their associated countries in order to bridge this gap.
 Utilize the region_to_country() custom function & region_mapping repository to convert generalized regions to a list of countries.
 For example, the region of North America would be converted to a list containing the United States, Canada, and Mexico!
 ```r
 # Convert Country --> Country Code
 spp = spp %>%